ctkelley/NotebookSIAMFANL/README.md

 https://github.com/JuliaLang/julia/issues/43242

 If you try to start the notebooks with 1.6.4 or 1.7.0 with OPENBLAS I will throw an error.

-1.6.3 and all previous versions >= 1.5 work fine.
+I am now running this with 1.7.1 on Intel Macs and an M1 in native mode!

 # Notebook version 0.5.0
 ## First case study

-# Use v0.4.3 or higher of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.
+# Use v0.5.0 or higher of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)